 Getting well prepared is key!
 With our free online video lessons and practice tests, we support you with boosting your basic English grammar competencies, developing your reading comprehension skills, and mastering a decent level of English reading and writing.

-What is on the TASC Language Arts test?
+What Was On The TASC Language Arts Test?

-On the TASC Language Reading subtest, you have to demonstrate your proficiency in reading texts closely, writing in a clear and structured way, how to edit your text, and how well you comprehend texts in their contexts.
+On the TASC Language Reading subtest, you had to demonstrate your proficiency in reading texts closely, writing in a clear and structured way, how to edit your text, and how well you comprehended texts in their contexts.

-You must understand English grammar rules and know how to use these rules correctly and probably will have to enhance your reading comprehension skills as well.
+You had to understand English grammar rules and know how to use these rules correctly.
+These tests will help you enhance your reading comprehension skills as well.

-For the TASC Reading subtest, you ‘ll be presented a text followed by questions relating to the key ideas, word usage, and the structure and craft of the passage.
+For the TASC Reading subtest, you were given a text followed by questions relating to the key ideas, word usage, and the structure and craft of the passage.

-As said above, you’ll have to answer 50 questions within a time frame of 75 minutes.
+As said above, you had to answer 50 questions within a time frame of 75 minutes.

-This section assesses your reading competencies and includes a grammar part where you must identify errors in the sentence structure, word usage, punctuation, or capitalization.
+This section assessed your reading competencies and included a grammar part where you had to identify errors in sentence structure, word usage, punctuation, or capitalization.

-After reading the sentences, you need to answer the questions.
-Some questions may refer to sentences or words that are written or spelled incorrectly.
-Generally, the correct answer will produce a sentence that’s consistent with the rules of grammar (for example verb tense) and the viewpoint that’s found in the text.
+After reading the sentences, you needed to answer the questions.
+Some questions were referring to sentences or words that were written or spelled incorrectly.
+Generally, the correct answer would produce a sentence that was consistent with the rules of grammar (for example, verb tense) and the viewpoint that’s found in the text.

-On the TASC Language Writing subtest, there are two sections.
-You’ll have to answer 50 questions relating to and your writing skills and knowledge of grammar and language convention rules are assessed.
+On the TASC Language Writing subtest, there were two sections.
+You had to answer 50 questions relating to the text, and your writing skills and knowledge of grammar and language convention rules were also assessed.

-Keep in mind that extended response questions may be worth more if they come with more than 2 answers and if questions have two parts, you need to answer both parts correctly to get that question right.
+Extended response questions could be worth more than one point if they came with more than 2 answers, and if questions had two parts, you needed to answer both parts correctly to get that question right.

-The second part of the TASC Language Writing subtest includes the essay part.
-You will be given two passages that come with opposing views on some topic.
-After you’ve read the texts, you must indicate which of the viewpoints is supported better.
+The second part of the TASC Language Writing subtest included the essay part.
+You were given two passages that came with opposing views on some topic.
+After you had read the texts, you had to indicate which of the viewpoints was supported better.

-Your TASC essay will be graded in accordance to how well you analyze the given arguments and evidence, how you develop the ideas, how you structure your essay, how clear you express your ideas and arguments, and in how far you command Standard English.
+Your TASC essay was graded in accordance with how well you analyzed the given arguments and evidence, how you developed the ideas, how you structured your essay, how clearly you expressed your ideas and arguments, and in how far you commanded Standard English.

-The five independent TASC subtests are measured on a 300-800 scale and the passing score on each subtest is 500.
-So your overall score needs to be at least 2500 and your essay must result in at least a 2-score out of 8.
+The five independent TASC subtests were measured on a 300-800 scale, and the passing score on each subtest was 500.
+So your overall score needed to be at least 2500, and your essay had to result in at least a 2-score out of 8.

-The online video lessons and practice tests are created by Covcel GED Prep, a premium GED prep course that generously allowed us to use more than 115 of their online GED video lessons and practice tests.
-As the contents of the GED and TASC exams are quite similar, you may very well use these practice tests for your TASC preparation.
+The online video lessons and practice tests were created by Onsego GED Prep, a premium GED prep course that generously allowed us to use more than 115 of their online GED video lessons and practice tests.
+As the contents of the GED and TASC exams are quite similar, you may very well use these practice tests for your GED preparation.